THE 1963 THUNDERBIRD ITALIEN

 I wanted to see if I could get a good idea of the original color.

-On the left front corner of the roof I carefully sanded through the silver mink color
+On the left front corner of the roof I carefully sanded through the

 and the primer below to uncover the original Candy Apple Red color.